NeuroDataDesign/neurodatadesign.github.io/_pages/syllabus.md

 These presentations are specifically for instructors to provide students feedback on how students can improve.
 Presentations are not intended to be status updates or final reports --- they are meant to encourage iteration and progression to the correct goal.
 Feedback is provided in written form to each student for each presentation, and verbal feedback is provided whenever it seems generally useful for other students.
 Please note that the feedback we voice is intended for everyone. **Students are encouraged to take notes during presentations directly on the slides so that instructors/team/student are all on the same page.**

 Each team also meets at least once more per week to prepare their presentation, and work together.
 About once per week we provide a lecture on some relevant data science content, typically content not available otherwise online.
-This year, for Fall 2020, the teams will present on the following days:
+This year, for Fall 2021, the teams will present on the following days:
-- Mondays: brainlit, graspy
+- Tuesdays: rf-dn
-- Wednesdays: ndforest teams
+- Thursdays: hyppo, proglearn

 ### Motivation
 This course is based on my experience as an academic, and entrepreneur, an advisor, and an instructor.
 It is designed to be the best class you'll ever take.
 You will learn (by doing and getting feedback) the skills that I have found particularly useful in my endeavors.
 It will be organized into weekly sprints.
 Weekly progress will be reported documenting goals towards your team sprints, with sprint demo's to happen at the close of each sprint.
 Each team will be graded jointly on the basis of meeting the sprint goals, as well as providing clear and concise weekly progress reports.